How To Move A Double Wide Mobile Home – Full Breakdown Instructions.

 Continue until there is a 4 ft gap between the two sections.
 Now the roller rear jacks can be lowered and the hitch Jack removed the house will now be sitting on its hitch and its own tires.

-That completes the use of the rollers, they should now be put away clean and safe for next use.
+That completes the use of the rollers, they should now be put away clean and safe for next to use.

 On To The Second Half.